jarekstrzele/obsidian_notes/PYTHON/GUI/PyQt/PyQt5 From A-Z/4 Pre-defined dialogs and basic data types.md

 ```

+---
-# Choosing a File using
+# Choosing a File wit QFileDialog

+QFileDialog class:
+- uses the operating systems file dialogs to open or save a filename
+- QFileDialog.getOpenFIleName(parent, "Title", directory, types)
+	- directory is a string
+	- types is a string
+		- "Shape files (\*.shp )"